-The UMP Plus network options focus on making healthcare more affordable and keeping people well with preventive and better coordinated care so they don’t develop more serious or chronic conditions.
-The state’s choice to offer these options aligns with the PEBB program’s commitment to providing high quality medical benefits for PEBB members.
-It also ties back to the state’s “Healthier Washington” initiative, which seeks to help people receive better and more affordable healthcare throughout their lives.
+UMP Plus focus on making healthcare more affordable and on keeping members healthy with preventive medicine and better coordinated care so they don’t develop more serious or chronic conditions.
+The state’s choice to offer these options aligns with the PEBB program’s commitment to providing high-quality medical benefits for PEBB members.

-The UMP Plus – UW Medicine Accountable Care Network is currently available to PEBB benefits-eligible members who live in Grays Harbor, King, Kitsap, Pierce, Skagit, Snohomish or Thurston counties, including:
+The UMP Plus – UW Medicine ACN is currently available to PEBB benefits-eligible members who live in King, Kitsap, Pierce, Skagit, Snohomish or Thurston counties, including:

-The UMP Plus – UW Medicine Accountable Care Network includes many of the region’s finest healthcare organizations.
+The UMP Plus – UW Medicine ACN is the most comprehensive healthcare network in the Puget Sound region.
+It includes many of the area’s finest healthcare organizations.
 All share a commitment to high-quality, affordable care as well as excellent patient service and access to care.
 The network currently includes the following organizations:

-By selecting the UW Medicine ACN, you will have access to:
+By selecting UMP Plus — UW Medicine ACN, you will have access to:

 Additional benefits include:

-And if you should need specialty services, our teams provide the following:
+And if you need specialty services in the Puget Sound region, our teams provide the following:

-The UMP Plus – UW Medicine Accountable Care Network offers access to a broad network of experienced pediatric providers and clinics, along with some of the best pediatric hospitals in the nation, including both Seattle Children’s Hospital and Mary Bridge Children’s Hospital.
+UMP Plus – UW Medicine ACN offers access to a broad network of experienced pediatric providers and clinics, along with some of the best pediatric hospitals in the nation, including both Seattle Children’s Hospital and Mary Bridge Children’s Hospital.

 The UW Medicine ACN Virtual Clinic provides patients with healthcare from the comfort of home, office or other location.
-It is offered to enrollees in the UMP Plus – UW Medicine Accountable Care Network option at no cost.
+It is offered to enrollees in UMP Plus – UW Medicine ACN at no cost.

-The clinic is available any time of the day or night, whenever you need it.
-During a virtual clinic visit, a board-certified family practice doctor or nurse practitioner provides assessment and treatment for an urgent care issue over the phone or through a webcam on your smartphone, tablet or computer.
+The clinic is available 24 hours a day, seven days a week.
+During a virtual clinic visit, a board-certified family practice doctor or nurse practitioner provides assessment and treatment for urgent care issues over the phone or through a webcam on your smartphone, tablet or computer.
 Visits typically last about 20 minutes.

 The virtual clinic provider can recommend home care options, suggest over-the-counter treatments, write a prescription, direct you to an urgent care facility or the ER if necessary, and help you find a convenient pharmacy.

-Choosing a primary care provider is always recommended, but it is not required under the UMP Plus – UW Medicine Accountable Care Network.
+Choosing a primary care provider is always recommended, but it is not required under UMP Plus – UW Medicine ACN.
 Primary care providers are familiar with your health history and are the “first responders” to your healthcare needs.
-They are important in coordinating your care with other providers, procedures and services.
-When you sign up for the UMP Plus – UW Medicine Accountable Care Network, you will have many options for selecting a primary care provider who meets your health needs and is convenient to where you live or work.
+They are important in coordinating your care with other providers for consultations, procedures and services.
+When you sign up for UMP Plus – UW Medicine ACN, you will have many options for selecting a primary care provider who meets your health needs and is convenient to where you live or work.

 Yes.
-You and your family members may use as many different facilities and providers within the UMP Plus – UW Medicine Accountable Care Network as are necessary for your care.
-The UW Medicine Accountable Network offers complete care, from primary to specialty to highly complex.
-It also covers a wide geographic area that will be easily accessible and convenient to the homes and offices of eligible public employees in the seven covered counties.
+You and your family members may use different facilities and providers within UMP Plus – UW Medicine ACN for your care.
+The UW Medicine ACN offers complete care, from primary to specialty, and from prevention to highly complex treatments.
+It also covers a wide geographic area that includes seven Western Washington counties and is convenient and easily accessible from your home or office.
 No matter where you and your family members choose to get care within the network, we recommend working with a primary care provider to receive the most benefit from the coordinated care the network offers.

 Following are examples of ancillary providers:

-If your current provider is already in the UMP Plus – UW Medicine Accountable Care Network, you do not have to do anything.
-If your provider is not part of the network, your records will not be transferred automatically.
+If your current provider is already in UMP Plus – UW Medicine ACN, you do not have to do anything.
+If your provider is not in the network, your records will not be transferred automatically.
 We recommend contacting your current provider, who will ask you to fill out a “release of information” form.
 On this form, you can indicate where you would like your records transferred.

-Patient privacy is critically important to each healthcare organization in the UMP Plus – UW Medicine Accountable Care Network.
+Patient privacy is critically important to each healthcare organization in UMP Plus – UW Medicine ACN.
 Your medical records are available only to those healthcare providers within our network who are directly involved in your care, and those records are protected by stringent privacy regulations.

-You can make appointments, find out if a provider is in the network, find clinic locations, get answers to billing questions and access other healthcare resources through a dedicated phone number and a single, centralized contact center at 855.520.9500.
+You can make appointments, find out if a provider is in the network, find clinic locations, get answers to billing questions and access other healthcare resources through a dedicated phone number and a single, centralized UW Medicine ACN Contact Center at 855.520.9500 (TRS: 711).